10cl/chatdev/README.md

 {intro} will replace by 'xxx'
 {input_text} will replace by the content what you entered in the input box.

-- The full GPTs summarizing Twitter content are below：
+- The full Agent summarizing Twitter content are below：
 ```yaml
 desc: 'summary elonmusk latest twitter'